mathworks-ref-arch/matlab-parallel-server-on-kubernetes/helm_values.md

 `jobManagerMemoryRequest`             | Memory request for the job manager pod. | `4Gi` `jobManagerName`                      | Name of the MATLAB Job Scheduler job manager. | `MJS_Kubernetes` `jobManagerNodeSelector`              | Node selector for the job manager pod, specified as key-value pairs that match the labels of the Kubernetes nodes you want to run the job manager on.
 For example, to run the job manager on nodes with label `node-type=jobmanager`, set this parameter to `{"node-type":"jobmanager"}`.
 You must assign the appropriate labels to your nodes before you can use the `nodeSelector` feature.
 For more information, see [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node) on the Kubernetes website. | `{}`
+`jobManagerTolerations`               | Tolerations for the job manager pod, specified as a list of Kubernetes toleration objects.
+For example, to tolerate the `node-type=job-manager` taint, set this parameter to `[{"key":"node-type","operator":"Equal","value":"job-manager","effect":"NoSchedule"}]`.
+For more information, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) on the Kubernetes website. | `[]`
 `jobManagerUserID`                    | User ID of the user account that MATLAB Job Scheduler uses to run the job manager pod.
 The user must have write permission for the checkpoint and log PersistentVolumes.
 To find the user ID, on a Linux machine, run `id -u` in the terminal. | `0`
 `jobManagerUsesPVC`                   | Flag to mount a MATLAB Parallel Server installation from a PersistentVolume onto the job manager pod if the `matlabPVC` parameter is set.
 If this flag is set to true, the job manager pod uses the image specified in the `matlabDepsImage` parameter. | `false`
 `ldapSecurityPrincipalFormat`         | Format of a security principal (user) for your LDAP server. | &mdash;
 `ldapSynchronizationIntervalSecs`     | Frequency at which the cluster synchronizes with the LDAP server. | `1800` `ldapURL`                             | URL of an LDAP server to authenticate user credentials.
 If you are using LDAP over SSL (LDAPS) to encrypt communication between the LDAP server and clients, follow the instructions to [configure LDAP over SSL](README.md#configure-ldap-over-ssl). | &mdash;
+`loadBalancerAnnotations`             | Annotations to use for the load balancer service, specified as key-value pairs. | `{}`
 `logLevel`                            | Verbosity level of MATLAB Job Scheduler logging. | `0` `logPVC`                              | Name of the PersistentVolumeClaim that is bound to the PersistentVolume used to retain job manager logs. | &mdash;
 `matlabDepsImage`                     | URI of the MATLAB dependencies image to use for the MATLAB Job Scheduler worker pods if the MATLAB Parallel Server installation is mounted from a PersistentVolume.
 The worker pods only use this image if the `matlabPVC` parameter is set.
 The worker pods use the `matlabImageTag` parameter as the image tag. | `mathworks/matlab-deps`